OwenT2424/operating-systems-cw-journal/week4.md

 The newly created administrative user was added to the sudo group, granting controlled administrative privileges.
-This approach supports the principle of least privilege by separating standard user activity from administrative tasks.
+This approach supports the principle of least privilege by separating standard user activity from administrative tasks [1].

 ## 4. Automatic Security Updates

 <img width="681" height="84" alt="Screenshot 2025-12-21 063423" src="https://github.com/user-attachments/assets/714566c3-35bd-46e8-a4a9-461be7a6fb85" />

-Automatic security updates were enabled using unattended-upgrades.
+Automatic security updates were enabled using unattended-upgrades [1].
 The system is now configured to automatically update package lists and apply security patches, reducing the risk of exposure to known vulnerabilities.

+### Week 4 reflection

 Week 4 focused on implementing core security controls on the Ubuntu Server.
-Secure remote access was established through SSH hardening, including the use of key-based authentication and the removal of password-based access.
+Secure remote access was established through SSH hardening, including the use of key-based entication and the removal of password-based access.
 A host-based firewall was configured to restrict inbound network traffic while preserving secure administration.

 User and privilege management was improved by creating a separate administrative